garpofficial/garp.readthedocs.io/docs/garp_v030.md

     "typeScenario": "2"

-    A ladder with three game plays with to coins in play is provided
+    A ladder with three game plays with two currencies in play is provided

     "typeScenario": "3"